ouattararomuald/android-image-slider/README.md

   }
 }
 ```

+`Slider` comes with Picasso as dependency to load an Images.
+If you want to use another library,
+all you need is to extends `ImageLoader#Factory` and pass your factory to `SliderAdapter`.

+## Animations

 A slider needs animations between each transition.
 To create a transition, all you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`: